Irish households paying fourth highest electricity prices in EU

 Prices in the second half of 2020 were highest in Germany, Denmark, and Belgium

-Irish household consumers are paying the fourth highest electricity prices in the European Union.
+Ireland was among the EU member states that saw the largest increases in electricity prices for non-household customers from the second half of 2019 to the same period of 2020

-Irish household consumers are paying the fourth highest electricity prices in the European Union, according to new figures from the bloc’s statistical agency.
+Irish households are paying the fourth highest electricity prices in the European Union, according to new figures from the bloc’s statistical agency.

 Electricity prices in the second half of 2020 were highest in Germany (€0.3006 per kWh), Denmark (€0.2819 per kWh) and Belgium (€0.2702 per kWh), according to Eurostat.
 Ireland was next in line at €0.2616.